PostHog/posthog.com/contents/blog/introducing-hogql.md

 For example, while you can use a retention insight to discover which **features** keep users coming back for more, you could build an SQL insight to find which **users** keep coming back, and identify outliers.

-We're confident SQL insights will unlock unique insights into how users use your products, and we can't wait to hear [your feedback](http://app.posthog.com/home#supportModal) how you use SQL access in PostHog.
+We're confident SQL insights will unlock deep analysis into how users use your products, and we can't wait to hear [your feedback](http://app.posthog.com/home#supportModal) and see how you use SQL access in PostHog.

 To get a flavor, here's an example query summarizing survey data.
 It's purpose?
 Determining which countries prefer pineapple on a pizza.
 This is serious analysis:[^1]